 Building a new airport presents a rare opportunity to adopt the latest in technology and design so that it can continue to meet growing demand for aviation services for decades to come.

-A Western Sydney Airport will be able to grow with demand for air travel.
+The airport will be able to grow with demand for air travel.
 On opening, the airport will be capable of handling the full range of domestic and international aircraft.
-Stage 1 of the proposed airport will deliver one runway and cater for 10 million passengers a year five years after opening—similar in size to Adelaide Airport today.
+Stage 1 of the airport will deliver one runway and cater for 10 million passengers a year five years after opening—similar in size to Adelaide Airport today.

 A second parallel runway would be required around 2050.
 The second runway would provide the capacity to meet growth in demand for air travel.